Let’s Talk Labs: filmmakers & their films

 How does laboratory research help people like me?

-Mon is a 42 year old woman from Hong Kong, who has lived in Manchester since moving here to study.
+Mon is a woman from Hong Kong, who has lived in Manchester since moving here to study.
 She was interested to find out how laboratory research can benefit people in her community.
 After visiting a research laboratory she met with Fozia Ahmed, Researcher and Equality Diversity and Inclusion Lead at the NIHR Manchester BRC and CRF.

 How do clinical trials work?